-There is a dispute regarding payment of VAT (whether inclusive or exclusive) on the Guaranteed Annual Rent (GAR) paid to Bangladesh Railway (BR) to use its Fibre Optic Network (FON) under an Agreement dated 17 September, 1997.
+There was a dispute regarding payment of VAT (whether inclusive or exclusive) on the Guaranteed Annual Rent (GAR) paid to Bangladesh Railway (BR) to use its Fiber Optic Network (FON) under an Agreement dated 17 September 1997.
 Grameenphone made payment to BR after deduction of VAT from the GAR following inclusive method.
 In 2008, BR requested Grameenphone to pay the amounts deducted as VAT otherwise threatened to disconnect the FON connection.
 Grameenphone filed a Writ Petition before the Hon'ble High Court Division (HCD) and HCD disposed of the Writ directing Grameenphone to pay VAT following exclusive method i.e. to be grossed up on top of GAR which was later on upheld by the Hon'ble Appellate Division (AD).
 BR issued a demand letter of BDT 319,670,457.
-Grameenphone paid the demanded amount on 10 January, 2018 without prejudice to its right to file Review Petition before the Hon'ble AD and subject to adjustment, if any, as per the decision of the Review.
+Grameenphone paid the demanded amount on 10 January 2018 without prejudice to its right to file Review Petition before the Hon'ble AD and subject to adjustment, if any, as per the decision of the Review.
 However, after assessment, Grameenphone decided not to pursue for Review Petition against the decision of the AD.

-On 27 February, 2018 BR made an additional demand of BDT 1,316,513,243 as interest for delayed payment of deducted GAR following the provisions of the agreement between Grameenphone and BR.
+On 27 February 2018 BR made an additional demand of BDT 1,316,513,243 as interest for delayed payment of deducted GAR following the provisions of the agreement between Grameenphone and BR.
 Management's assessment based on external counsel's guidance is that interest should not apply during the period when the matter was sub-judice and BR's demand for principal amount was stayed by the Order of the Court.
-Pursuant to the said demand letter, on 24 May, 2018, Grameenphone sent a letter to BR for resolution of the dispute amicably by stating its legal position.
-Thereafter, BR refused the proposal for amicable resolution on 29 July, 2018.
+Pursuant to the said demand letter, on 24 May 2018, Grameenphone sent a letter to BR for resolution of the dispute amicably by stating its legal position.
+Thereafter, BR refused the proposal for amicable resolution on 29 July 2018.

 A Certificate Case was filed by BR under Public Demands Recovery Act 1913 against Grameenphone, claiming BDT 1,316,513,243 as interest and penalty for alleged delayed payment of GAR.
 On 05 November 2020, Grameenphone filed a petition denying the claim.
-On 13 January 2021, BR submitted its response against the same.
-The next date of the hearing is yet to be fixed.
-Following the agreement, on 24 December 2020, Grameenphone served an Arbitration notice upon BR for Arbitration proceedings regarding the claim and accordingly requested BR to appoint arbitrator on their behalf.
+On 22 February 2021, BR submitted its response against the same.
+Next date of hearing of the Certificate case is fixed on 09 March 2022.